bclennox/acts_as_featured/README.markdown

 Pass in the name of the attribute and an options hash:

 * `:scope` - If given, designates the scope in which this model is featured.
 This would typically be a `belongs_to` association.
-* `:named_scope` - If `true`, creates a named scope using the name of the attribute given here.
+* `:create_scope` - If `true`, creates a named scope using the name of the attribute given here.
 If it's a symbol, creates a named scope using that symbol.

 Examples: